fciaf420/solana-token-listener/README.md

    3. Test channel permissions
    4. Start monitoring

+## Important Notes for Existing Users ⚠️

+If you're already using the Trojan bot:
+1. You don't need to use the referral link again
+2. Just make sure you've:
+   - Previously started the bot
+   - Have an active chat with @odysseus_trojanbot
+   - Can send messages to the bot

+The bot will automatically detect existing users.
+If you have issues:
+1. Send `/start` to @odysseus_trojanbot
+2. Wait a few seconds
+3. Try running the bot again

 ## Target Chat Setup 🎯

 When you first run the bot, it will help you configure your target chat: